How to Build a Serverless Slack Command in minutes

 According to Slack, “Slash Commands allow users to invoke your app by typing a string into the message composer box.
 A submitted Slash Command will cause a payload of data to be sent from Slack to the associated app.
 The app can then respond in whatever way it wants using the context provided by that payload.
 These commands are the entry points for complex workflows, integrations with external services, or even just simple message responses.
 They're the knock at your app's front door that could be the start of a great conversation”.

-- First, install the Commander Slack app from the Slack App Directory or Nimbella’s Website.
+Install the Commander Slack app from the Slack App Directory or Nimbella’s Website.

 After Installation, you should see the following message.